ncecere/raito/README.md

 - Start Postgres on port 5432 with a `raito` database and `raito` user.
 - Start Redis on port 6379.

-Ensure the `database.dsn` and `redis.url` in `config/config.yaml` match these settings.
+Ensure the `database.dsn` and `redis.url` in your config (for example `deploy/config/config.yaml`) match these settings.

+For a full stack (including the API and workers), see `docs/deploy.md`.

 ### docker-compose.yaml example

-The repo includes a minimal `docker-compose.yaml` for local Postgres and Redis:
+The repo includes `deploy/docker-compose.yaml` for local Postgres, Redis, SearxNG, and the API.
+A minimal excerpt for Postgres and Redis looks like this:

 ```yaml
 version: "3.9"